vorg/timeline.js/README.md

 used when we export the code from the timeline GUI.
 For each property used in to() call there will be an animation track created.
-Animation data is stored in localStorage and shared between sessions so refresing the page and adding new properties and objects to be animated is possible.
+Animation data is stored in localStorage and shared between sessions so refreshing the page and adding new properties and objects to be animated is possible.
 When an animation track exists in localStorage all to() calls modifying this property are ignored.